 Before long, Le Soléal’s ordinarily roomy observation decks were crowded, camera shutters flapping like startled bats to capture the bemused penguins.
 They slid across the ice on their bellies, seemed to berate a group of smaller Adélie penguins, and had all the conscious passengers and crew eating out of their flippers.

-There had been other polar moments, those special instances which get forever frozen into the brain – a whale’s saline report echoing off an ice cliff; a hotel-sized piece of ice calving from a glacier – but surely nothing was more memorable than seeing those Antarctic monarchs.
+There had been other polar moments, those special instances which get forever frozen into the brain – a whale’s saline report echoing off a cliff; a hotel-sized piece of ice calving from a glacier – but surely nothing was more memorable than seeing those Antarctic monarchs.